-Award-winning Irish playwright, and the co-founder of Dublin's Rough Magic Theatre Company Declan Hughes' The Wrong Kind of Blood was, without a doubt, one hell of a debut, the first book in a proposed trilogy, and it heralded the arrival of what now looks like a major new voice in P.I. fiction, even nabbing a Shamus Award for Best First P.I.
+Award-winning Irish playwright, and the co-founder of Dublin’s Rough Magic Theatre Company, Declan Hughes’ The Wrong Kind of Blood (2006) was, without a doubt, one hell of a debut, the first book in a proposed trilogy, and it heralded the arrival of what now looked like a major new voice in P.I. fiction, even nabbing a Shamus Award for Best First P.I.
 Novel.

 No, really.
 It’s got its flaws, but this sucker has a real kick to it.
 There are echoes of everyone from Ross Macdonald to Ken Bruen in this sad but moving tale of EDWARD LOY, a once-successful Los Angeles private investigator who returns to his native Dublin for his mother’s funeral, and gets dragged into looking for an old friend’s missing husband.
 But the deeper he gets into the case, the more it seems to point to his past, and the disappearance of his own father years ago.